uguisu-dev/uguisu/README.md

 ## Install
 Node.js and npm installation is required.
-If used from the Command line, global installation is required.
+Local installation is also ok if only the JavaScript API is used.
 ```
 $ npm i -g uguisu-js
 ```